Case Study · Food Discovery · iOS

 Architecture

-SwiftUI handles the native iOS interface with MapKit for location features, the same foundation we rely on for iOS app development.
-Node.js runs the backend API with OCR processing and AI content analysis.
-Google Places API enriches every extracted spot with real-world data.
+SwiftUI handles the native iOS interface, with MapKit powering the location features.
+A Node.js backend runs the API, the OCR processing and the AI content analysis, and the Google Places API enriches every extracted spot with real-world data.
+The result is an app that feels instant on the surface while doing a surprising amount of work underneath.

 Mobile